tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 }
 ```

-For numeric histogram bucket boundaries are aligned to one of 10^n, 2x10^n or 5x10^n values.
+For numeric histogram, bucket boundaries are aligned to one of 10^n, 2x10^n or 5x10^n values.

 If no measure expressions are specified and the list of events is empty, the response will be empty.
 If measures are present, the response contains a single record with `null` dimension value, 0 value for count and `null` value for other kinds of measures.